SylvainSoKette/LD39/README.md

 * lime 2.9.1
 * openfl 3.6.1

-After installing haxe (Windows users, make sure that Haxe and Haxelib are in your %PATH% by just trying to run 'haxe' and 'haxeilb' in your commant prompt)
+After installing haxe (Windows users, make sure that Haxe and Haxelib are in your %PATH% by just trying to run 'haxe' and 'haxelib' in your command prompt)
 ```
 haxelib install flixel
 ```